ChethanKacham/ModelEarthProjects/location/setup/guides/local.md

 ### Add pipelines feature

 Check out this [quick-start guide](https://docs.openwebui.com/pipelines/) and see our [Google Cloud cost comparisons](../google-cloud) and deployment steps.
+Since Ollama is NOT needed with external pipelines, we're preparing [comment-out.py](../ollama) to comment out Ollama, and uncomment.py to restore Olama.

 ## Other Installation Methods